tubearchivist/docs/mkdocs/docs/installation/env-vars.md

     - <span class="tag-neutral">Type: Boolean</span>: Will evaluate to `True` to _enable_ the described functionality.
 Set to anything except blank string to enable.
 To disable, remove the variable.

 !!! tip
-    Some environment variables can be suffixed with `_FILE` to allow passing in passwords using docker secretes.
+    Some environment variables can be suffixed with `_FILE` to allow passing in passwords using docker secrets.

 ## TA_HOST
 <span class="tag-alert">Required</span>